vmware-samples/packer-examples-for-vsphere/README.md

 * **SUSE Linux Enterprise Server** - Use the [SUSE Configuration Management System][suse-autoyast].
 * **Microsoft Windows** - Use the Microsoft Windows [Answer File Generator][microsoft-windows-afg] if you need to customize the provided examples further.

-### Step 6 - Enable the HCP Packer registry (Optional)
+### Step 6 - Enable HCP Packer Registry (Optional)

-If you don't know HCP Packer, you can have a look of the following documentation and video.
+If you are new to HCP Packer, review the following documentation and video to learn more before enabling an HCP Packer registry:

 - [What is HCP Packer?][hcp-packer-docs]
 - [Introduction to HCP Packer][hcp-packer-intro]

-#### Create HCP Packer registry
+#### Create an HCP Packer Registry

-Before you can use HCP Packer registry, you need to create it by following [Create HCP Packer registry ][hcp-packer-create] procedure.
+Before you can use the HCP Packer registry, you need to create it by following [Create HCP Packer Registry][hcp-packer-create] procedure.

-#### Configura HCP Packer
+#### Configure an HCP Packer Registry

 Edit the `config/common.pkvars.hcl` file to enable the HCP Packer registry.